Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 6,772, 2,601 total housing units (homes and apartments), and a median house value of $100,425, house prices in Hamilton are solidly below the national average.
+With 6,772 people, 2,601 houses or apartments, and a median cost of homes of $103,303, house prices in Hamilton are solidly below the national average.

 Single-family detached homes are the single most common housing type in Hamilton, accounting for 68.18% of the city's housing units.
 Other types of housing that are prevalent in Hamilton include mobile homes or trailers ( 14.83%), duplexes, homes converted to apartments or other small apartment buildings ( 12.24%), and a few large apartment complexes or high rise apartments ( 4.74%).